 His countenance inscrutable, Snape stood examining the top of her head a moment.
 He'd heard the quaver in her voice, but his thoughts were hidden.
-A collective gasp rippled around the room as he then span on his heel, robes whirling around him without saying another word.
+A collective gasp rippled around the room as he then spun on his heel, robes whirling around him without saying another word.

 The professor's eyes were down cast, apparently marking assignments.
-His rapier like quill poised in his hand, glistening with ruby red.
-However his thoughts were with the intelligent amber flecked eyes of the young woman in the front row.
-Damn it she's an adult.
+His rapier-like quill poised in his hand, glistening with ruby red.
+However his thoughts were with the intelligent amber-flecked eyes of the young woman in the front row.
+Damn it, she's an adult.
 Her record indicates that she'll be twenty next year.
 This is the last place she belongs.

 The new school year was only two weeks old and Miss Hermione Granger had been hesitant about coming back to complete her last year.
-The Young woman had realised that she was already in possession of all the knowledge she required to pass the exams scheduled for the end of this year, and from that point onward everything just seemed to spiral out of her control.
+The young woman had realised that she was already in possession of all the knowledge she required to pass the exams scheduled for the end of this year, and from that point onward everything just seemed to spiral out of her control.

 Snape sat at his desk and wished with all his heart that she was no longer a student in his class.
-Surely she's got nothing left to prove.
+Surely she had nothing left to prove.
 He thought back to when she had first arrived, even at that tender age she'd been a formidable force.
 A hungry sponge eager to soak up all the knowledge she was able to access, and made worse by the need to prove herself as a Muggle-born witch.

 Covertly glancing at her through his long lashes, he saw her as she was then and now.
 Gone were the buck teeth, wild frizzy hair and over enthusiastic know-it-all manner.
 She was now graceful and poised, serious and mature.

 Her hair tamed to the greater extent, fell in copious silky chestnut curls down her back.
-The baby fat that had seen her look chubby as she matured, had given way to a soft well rounded figure she had trouble hiding, though her robes were always modest, buttoned tight and neat in their appearance.
+The baby fat that had seen her look chubby as she matured, had given way to a soft well-rounded figure she had trouble hiding, though her robes were always modest, buttoned tight and neat in their appearance.

-Being back here and occupied once more, seemed to have assisted in partially rectifying the situation because the appearance of tiredness had lessened, indicating she was sleeping marginally better.
-However it made him keen to find out what may have transpired before or during the summer holidays.
+Being back here and occupied once more seemed to have assisted in partially rectifying the situation because the appearance of tiredness had lessened, indicating she was sleeping marginally better.
+However, it made him keen to find out what may have transpired before or during the summer holidays.

-Scoffing internally at his own stupidity, he pondered, There's little chance in the present circumstances that I'll find out unless I come by the information accidentally, but it didn't stop him from wanting to know.
+Scoffing internally at his own stupidity, he pondered, there's little chance in the present circumstances that I'll find out unless I come by the information accidentally, but it didn't stop him from wanting to know.